vedpawar2254/treeview/README.md

   * `--ignore-pattern` → Ignore files matching glob patterns
   * `--dirs-only` → Show only directories
   * `--as-json` → Output as a nested JSON object
+  * `--as-json-file` → Create/overwrite current folder structure as a nested JSON object in a JSON file `treeview.json'

 ---